Adit-Jain-srm/IIT_Internship/GMM_vs_Recent_Soft_Clustering_Algorithms.md

 **Deep Conditional GMM (2023-2024)**: Hybrid approach combining GMM interpretability with deep learning
 - **Pros**: Maintains probabilistic interpretation, robust to noisy constraints
 - **Cons**: More complex than standard GMM, still emerging
+- **Note**: Can be used in semi-supervised settings when constraints are available

 ---